Second-Offense DUI in Florida

 • five years for all DUIs where there was an accident involving "serious bodily injury."

-License revocation.
 Where a driver had a prior DUI conviction within the past five years, a second DUI conviction carries a license suspension of at least five years.
-The suspension for a second DUI conviction is separate from the administrative suspension discussed above.
+The suspension for a second DUI conviction is separate from the administrative suspension discussed below.
 However, this doesn't mean that a driver will always have to complete the two full suspensions—oftentimes the suspensions will have at least some overlap.

 Get Legal Advice

 Florida DUI law is complicated and the facts of each case are different.
-It's always a good idea to get in touch with an experienced Florida DUI attorney as soon as possible after being arrested or charged for DUI.
+It's always a good idea to get in touch with an experienced Florida DUI attorney as soon as possible after being arrested for or charged with a DUI.

 FACING A DUI?